firsttris/mfrc522-rpi/README.md

 #### Example

-On your NFC Chip are key and data register (see card register)

-Block 7 is a key register
-It contains the keys for data register 8, 9, 10

-There are 2 keys located in block 7
+On your NFC Chip are key and data register (see card register).
+Block 7 is a key register It contains the keys for data register 8, 9, 10.
+There are 2 keys located in block 7:

-KEY B: first 6 bit of block 7 - in hex 0x00, 0x00, 0x00, 0x00, 0x00, 0x00
+- KEY B: first 6 bit of block 7 - in hex: 0x00, 0x00, 0x00, 0x00, 0x00, 0x00

-(6 x 0 in decimal values)

-KEY A: last 6 bit of block 7 - in hex 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF
+- KEY A: last 6 bit of block 7 - in hex: 0xFF, 0xFF, 0xFF, 0xFF, 0xFF, 0xFF

-(6 x 255 in decimal values)
+- Accessbits: 4 bits in the middle - in decemial: 255, 7, 128, 105

-You can authenticate on Block 8, 9, 10 with the key's from Block 7
+You can authenticate on block 8, 9, 10 with the key's from block 7

-My module is configured to only authenticate with Key A.
+The module is configured to authenticate only with Key A.

 ### Card Register

-FIFO Buffer Contains 64 byte
+64 byte

 ```
 Block: 0 Data: 89,229,151,26,49,8,4,0,98,99,100,101,102,103,104,105